Skip to Content

 Banff Itinerary Day Two

 Day two still explores the attractions close to the town of Banff.
-While you choose to do these in any order, you’ll want to visit Johnston Canyon early in the morning or late afternoon due to limited parking.
-In winter, parking isn’t an issue.
+While you can do these in any order, visiting Johnston Canyon early in the morning or late afternoon is best due to limited parking.

 Johnston Canyon